creotiv/UTanks/README.md

 Unity j4fun project.

-Project made in 4 hours by programmers from Wargaming.net, DeeProSoft and Creat Studios on the Unity learning event.
+Project made on [Unity learning event](http://2niversity.ru/#s2_11) from scratch by three programmers from Wargaming.net, DeeProSoft and Creat Studios.
+After event was decided to continue development for fun to learn Unity deeper and have some practice.